cloudify-community/eaas-example/README.md

 2. Upload all infrastructure blueprints described above.
 Make sure to use the correct blueprint ID for each blueprint (the "Blueprint" column contains the blueprint ID).

-   a.
-Note that the EKS blueprint should be uploaded from our community repository (see link above).

 3. Upload the application blueprint from [app/blueprint.yaml](app/blueprint.yaml).
 We will assume that its ID is `app`.